Cubs vs. Nationals Player Props Betting Odds

 - Runs Prop: Over/Under 0.5 (Over Odds: +120)

-- Candelario has six doubles, four home runs, seven walks and 14 RBI (26 total hits).
+- Garcia has three doubles, a triple, two home runs, five walks and 13 RBI (20 total hits).
+He has swiped one base.

 |Opponent